 Scotty Cameron Special Select Putters Review

 Classic, industrial with elegance.
-That’s how Scotty Cameron himself describes the new Special Select range of putters and it isn’t hard to see why.
-You can read about the technology here.
+That’s how Scotty Cameron himself describes the new Special Select range of putters and it isn’t hard to see why because it is a brand synonymous with some of the best putters (opens in new tab) in golf.

 The eight models are classic because they feature some of the most popular shapes on tour, many of which have been around for years, while the elegance comes from the premium finish and subtle details that make Cameron’s putters so popular.